Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 To allow them to operate indefinitely outdoors, the sensor units have a battery and a solar panel.
 They run on solar power when available, and battery power otherwise.
 When the solar panel is powering the device, it is also recharging the battery.
 The sensor units are designed to use as little power as possible, so they keep working even during long periods with very little sun.

-Since the sensor units live outdoors in the yard and garden, they need to have a weatherproof enclosure to protect them from the rain.
+Since the sensor units live outdoors in the yard and garden, they need a weatherproof enclosure to protect them from the rain.

 For communication, I chose a satellite architecture where the sensor units send information to the home automation system via LoRa3 radio links to a base station.
 The base station receives data packets from the sensor units via LoRa, and translates these into MQTT4 messages that are sent to the local server via WiFi.